sl-lang/sll/changelog/latest.md

 ## Changed

-- Build script no longer uses nightly versions of Sll
 - Conditional arguments in `SLL_CONTAINER_FILTER` and `SLL_HANDLE_CONTAINER_FILTER` have been flipped to better reflect their meaning
 - Fixed incorrect pointer calculations in container functions
 - Reworked the optimizer